-In the previous guide, we created a Billing Analysis report that displays EC2 - Other costs from the Latest 30 Days broken down by Usage Type.
+In the previous guide, we created a Bill Analysis report that displays EC2 - Other costs from the Latest 30 Days broken down by Usage Type.
 This kind of report is an excellent view for discovering cost deltas when changing the visualization from Stacked View to Period Comparison View.

 Let’s open that saved report you created.

 Now we are going to update the Quick range to

 Latest 3 Months.
 Doing this gives you a larger frame of reference for spending trends.
 Here we can identify our larger cost deltas.

 Sorting the data by Delta % is a quick way of finding the largest changes percentage wise.
 The initial results, however, need to be contextualized with some additional filter criteria otherwise you can get less helpful charts like this: